eino808/digits/index.md

 <img src="doc/userhome.png">

-You can now add new Stuff documents, and list the Stuff you have created.
-Note you cannot see any Stuff created by other users.
+You can now add new Contact documents, and list the Contact you have created.
+Note you cannot see any Contact created by other users.

 #### Add Contact page